miracuse/miracuse.github.io/docs/gm_pages/making_enemies/index.md

 * With low health and defense, this enemy is easy to take out

-* Play around with thematically appropriate abilities; borrowing from the Soldier's "Technique" Kits is a good idea
+* Play around with thematically appropriate abilities; borrowing from the Soldier's "Weapon" Kits is a good idea

 ***Tank***